-The LMD GCM now includes a photochemical module, which allows to compute the atmospheric composition.
+The LMD GCM includes a photochemical module, which allows to compute the atmospheric composition.

 - 14 chemical species are included: CO2 (background gas), CO, O, O(D), O2, O3, H, H2, OH, HO2, H2O2, N2, Ar (inert) and H2O. - In callphys.def, set tracer to true tracer=.true..
 Use the same options as shown below for the tracer part of callphys.def.
-You need to set photochem=.true., and to include the water cycle (water=.true., sedimentation=.true.; see Chapter 8), because composition is extremely dependent on the water vapor abundance. - You will need the up-to-date file jmars.yyyymmdd (e.g. jmars.20030707), which contains the photodissociation rates.
-It should be in the datafile directory in which are stored datafiles used by the GCM (the path to these files is set in file datafile.h, in the phymars directory).
+You need to set photochem=.true., and to include the water cycle (water=.true., sedimentation=.true.; see Chapter 8), because composition is extremely dependent on the water vapor abundance. - You will need the up-to-date file jmars.yyyymmdd (e.g. jmars.20140930), which contains the photodissociation rates.
+It should be in the datafile directory in which are stored datafiles used by the GCM (the path to these files is set in file callphys.def).